First Why I Left Wattpad--and I did so with this note to my 10.6k followers:

 First thing that happened as soon as I posted the first two chapters of (Re)Making Love: a memoir was that Zoe Pollock Di Novi found me, read me and decided to Feature me among others and my memoir on Wattpad.

-Then Danielle Thé (love her story Crumbs) asked me to do a writing tip for #JustWriteIt: the 30-day writing challenge that supports National Novel Writing Month or NaNoWriMo.
-You can watch all the writing tips as they roll in every day in November (I'm #3 on Point of View) and I took the challenge and (click to read it as I go ☛) I wrote the first 14,000 words of a novel live on Wattpad —and the ms. is almost finished offline.
-You can see the first chapter at the link above ↑.
+Then Danielle Thé asked me to do a writing tip for #JustWriteIt: You can still find that at the top of my website.
+I even wrote the first 14,000 words of a novel live on Wattpad —and the ms. is almost finished offline.

 Here are all the writing tips as they roll in: